Tata Power Signs Commercial Agreements for 1,125 MW Hydroelectric Project in Bhutan

 Overview

-Tata Power Company Limited and Druk Green Power Corporation Limited (DGPC) have partnered to develop the 1,125 MW Dorjilung Hydroelectric Power Project in Bhutan.
-The ₹13,100 crore project, Bhutan's largest PPP hydro initiative, will be 60% owned by DGPC and 40% by Tata Power.
-Expected to be commissioned by September 2031, it will supply 80% of its power to India.
-This collaboration is part of a larger commitment to jointly develop 5,000 MW of clean energy capacity in Bhutan, contributing to regional energy security and cross-border clean energy cooperation.
+Tata Power has signed commercial agreements with Druk Green Power Corporation Limited for the 1,125 MW Dorjilung Hydroelectric Power Project in Bhutan.
+The project, valued at ₹13,100.00 crore, will be Bhutan's largest Public-Private Partnership hydro project.
+Tata Power will invest ₹1,572.00 crore for a 40% equity stake, with DGPC holding the remaining 60%.
+The project is expected to be commissioned by September 2031, with 80% of the power generated to be supplied to India.
+This collaboration is part of a larger commitment to jointly develop 5,000 MW of clean energy capacity in Bhutan.

 25270960